Prince Henry the Navigator: West African coast

-Using the new ship type, the expeditions then pushed onwards.
-Nuno Tristão and Antão Gonçalves reached Cape Blanco in 1441.
-The Portuguese sighted the Bay of Arguin in 1443 and built an important "forte-feitoria" (a fort protecting a trading post) on the island of Arguin around the year 1448.
+Prince Henry depicted in a contemporary painting.

 Dinis Dias soon came across the Senegal River and rounded the peninsula of Cap-Vert in 1444.
 By this stage the explorers had passed the southern boundary of the desert, and from then on Henry had one of his wishes fulfilled: the Portuguese had circumvented the Muslim land-based trade routes across the western Sahara Desert, and slaves and gold began arriving in Portugal.
 This rerouting of trade devastated Algiers and Tunis, but made Portugal rich.
 By 1452, the influx of gold permitted the minting of Portugal's first gold cruzado coins.
 A cruzado was equal to 400 reis at the time.
 From 1444 to 1446, as many as forty vessels sailed from Lagos on Henry's behalf, and the first private mercantile expeditions began.

 Alvise Cadamosto explored the Atlantic coast of Africa and discovered several islands of the Cape Verde archipelago between 1453 and 1456.
 In his first voyage, which started on 22 March 1455, he visited the Madeira Islands and the Canary Islands.
 On the second voyage, in 1456, Cadamosto became the first European to reach the Cape Verde Islands.
 António Noli later claimed the credit.
 By 1462, the Portuguese had explored the coast of Africa as far as present-day Sierra Leone.
 Twenty-eight years later, Bartolomeu Dias proved that Africa could be circumnavigated when he reached the southern tip of the continent, now known as the Cape of Good Hope.
 In 1498, Vasco da Gama became the first European sailor to reach India by sea.

+Expedition to Alcácer-Ceguer

+Late in his life, Prince Henry participated in an expedition against the north-African town of Ksar es-Seghir, led by king Afonso V. Ksar es-Seguir at the time served as a pirate haven for the Marinid sultan, with whom Portugal was at war.

+When the Ottomans captured Constantinople in 1453, Pope Calixtus III called for a Crusade, and the Portuguese king pledged an army.
+He later found to have been the only monarch to have heeded the call.
+Calixtus died in 6 August 1458 and Afonso decided to attack Tangier in Morocco instead, but was persuaded by the governor of Ceuta Sancho de Noronha to seize Ksar es-Seghir instead.

+The final gathering of men and ships took place in Lagos, and the Portuguese fleet numbered 200 or 220 ships and 25,000 or 26,000 warriors, not counting sailors and supporting personnel.
+Henry commanded the Algarve detachment.
+They set sail to Alcácer-Ceguer in 12 October 1458.